September 25, 2023

 However, in specific situations, a CPT modifier is necessary to distinguish procedures, guide claims, or provide further clarification.
 For pediatric developmental delay intervention, there are several modifiers that help differentiate treatments.
 As a rule of thumb:

-- The services are provided by an Occupational Therapist (OT); therefore, the appropriate you should use the GO modifier.
+- The services are provided by an Occupational Therapist (OT), therefore, the appropriate you should use the GO modifier.

 - Therapeutic procedures, such as sensory integration therapy (CPT 97533) and therapeutic activities (CPT 97530), are distinct and separate services requiring 59 modifier to support the claim for both treatments.